purduesigbots/pros-docs/v5/tutorials/topical/vision.rst

 ==================

 The first step to using the vision sensor is setting color signatures for the sensor to recognize as objects.
-This is done through the V5 Vision Utility program or programmticly.
+This is done through the V5 Vision Utility program or programmatically.

 .. tabs::
    .. group-tab :: C